 Now that I am clean I must make up for lost time.

 Eventually, Simon stopped trying to prove something.
 After doing 12 rehabs, he got clean and decided to become a gardener.
 For five years, he pruned wealthy families’ hedges.
-He knew nothing about plants or gardening and, when the lady of the house would float toward him with questions about the geraniums and agapanthus, he would simply turn the mower on.
+He knew nothing about plants or gardening and, when the lady of the house would float towards him with questions about the geraniums and agapanthus, he would simply turn the mower on.

 Fifteen years later, he’s still clean.